University and Careers Success

 Every student at Michaela Community School is encouraged to set their sights high for their futures, regardless of their background or individual circumstances.
 Our Careers programme supports this process through a wide range of activities including Careers education as part of the PSHE Programme, outside speakers, academic support, mentoring and visits to universities.

 The programme equips pupils with the knowledge and skills necessary to make the transition from school to a university, college and career of their choice.
 This programme begins in Year 7 and provides opportunities, careers information, advice and guidance so that all pupils are aware and supported to make the right choices as well as developing the skills necessary for a successful career.
+The Michaela Careers Pathway for Years 7-11 can be seen in detail below.

 Of course, preparation for a successful transition into further education and careers is not limited to career-focused sessions: we aim to develop the fundamental skills for a successful career (such as teamwork, communication, cooperation and problem solving) as part of our curriculum and pedagogy in all academic subjects.